sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 ### Editors

+We want to make it super fast to get the answer you need on Sourcegraph when you're in your editor, without switching to your browser and losing focus.
+We're focused on solving problems for you that local editor search and navigation can't answer.
 Editor integrations have (or will have) the following feature set:

 - "View file at cursor location on Sourcegraph web interface" action
-- "Search code on Sourcegraph" action (for global or repository/directory-scoped searches)
+- "Search code on Sourcegraph" action (for global searches or searches scoped to the current repository and its transitive dependencies/dependents)
 - Configurable single Sourcegraph URL (to support Sourcegraph.com or self-hosted Sourcegraph instance)
 - Future:
   - [Support for Sourcegraph extensions](https://github.com/sourcegraph/sourcegraph/issues/978)